-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as diet changes, to prepare your infant for tests and procedures.
+- Ask if there's anything you need to do in advance to prepare your infant for tests and procedures.

-- Write down key personal information, including family history of genetic diseases or conditions, such as ambiguous genitalia.
+- Discuss family history with your relatives and bring key personal information, including family history of genetic diseases or conditions, such as ambiguous genitalia.

 - Consider taking a family member or friend along.
 Sometimes it can be difficult to remember all the information provided during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

-- What kinds of tests does my infant need?
+- What other tests might my baby need?